 Unlike supplements that are intended to be consumed mid-workout, nitric oxide should be ingested 20 to 30 minutes before your gym session.
 Two pre-workout products I recommend that increase nitric oxide levels are Nitrocut and 4-Gauge.

 For men suffering from clinically-diagnosed low testosterone, hormone replacement therapy as prescribed by a doctor is the most effective path forward.
-For those who simply notice symptoms associated with a natural decrease in testosterone, however, a supplement that can boost production can help you regulate T levels for better results in the gym.
+For those who simply notice symptoms associated with a natural decrease in testosterone, however, a supplement that can boost the release of free testosterone can help you regulate T levels for better results in the gym.

 When evaluating products, look for those that contain all-natural components and are free from untested chemical compounds.
 I would definitely recommend taking something like Test Stack 17 or Prime Male.

-For more in-depth information about these products, check out my Best Testosterone Booster list.
+For more in-depth information about these products, check out my Testosterone Booster guide.